scontain-gmbh/nfs-ganesha/src/doc/man/ganesha-core-config.rst

     Its default value is set to 0, which basically means that the cache-reaping is disabled.

+Max_Groups_Membership (uint32, range 0 to INT32_MAX, default 2000)
+    Max number of groups we allow a user to be a member of.

 Pwutils_Use_Fully_Qualified_Names(bool, default false)
     Whether to use fully qualified names for idmapping with pw-utils